Waterloo, Sierra Leone

 Waterloo is a city in the Western Area of Sierra Leone and the capital of the Western Area Rural District, which is one of the sixteen districts of Sierra Leone.
 Waterloo is located about twenty miles east of Freetown.
 Waterloo is the second largest city in the Western Area region of Sierra Leone, after Freetown.
-The city had a population of 34,079 in the 2004 census, and 55,000 as per a 2015 estimate.
+The city had a population of 34,079 in the 2004 census, and 55,000 as per a 2015 estimate, while the Waterloo - Hastings Urban Area had a population of 208,795 in 2015.
 Waterloo is part of the Freetown metropolitan area.

 Waterloo is a major urban transport hub and lies on the main highway linking Freetown to the country's provinces.
 Waterloo is an entirely urban area, and lies 25 miles to Port Loko District entrance border line in the Northern Province.